MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 <!-- ====================================================================== -->
 ## Step 5 - Navigation

-Enable users to change the URL that the WebView2 control displays by adding an address bar to the app.
+Enable users to change the URL that the WebView2 control displays, by adding an address bar to the app.

 1. Make sure the app displays `Form1` as shown in the previous section.